-There are approximately 200,000 thoroughbred racehorses in training around the world, but of these just 1,300, or 0.7% of the total, race in Hong Kong.
+Hong Kong has just 1,300 racehorses in training, or less than one per cent of the global total.
 Despite this, and despite Hong Kong having no breeding industry, Hong Kong has some of the world’s best racehorses.

-In 2018, a total of 25 Hong Kong horses featured in the LONGINES World’s Best Racehorse Rankings, accounting for 7.5% of the total.
-Among these was Beauty Generation, joint best miler on turf in the world in 2018, who went on to spend the first six months of 2019 at the top of the world rankings.
+In 2019, a total of 20 Hong Kong horses featured in the LONGINES World’s Best Racehorse Rankings, accounting for 6.8% of the total.
+Among these was Beauty Generation, the best miler on turf in the world in 2019.

 Hong Kong horses have also tasted success overseas.
 Following Fairy King Prawn’s breakthrough victory in the 2000 Yasuda Kinen in Japan, 27 Hong Kong horses have won 35 overseas races, including 17 at the international Group 1 level.